chowned/Operating_System_For_Embedded_systems/README.md

 # Operating System For Embedded Systems
-## Repository for the course of Politecnico di Torino for my and my teammate.
+## Repository for the course of Politecnico di Torino for me and my teammate.

 I hope this code will help anyone that wants to learn trampoline